To illustrate the value of fuzzy logic, examine both linear and fuzzy approaches to the following problem:

 tip = zeros(size(service)); tip(service<3) = (0.10/3)*service(service<3)+0.05; tip(service>=3 & service<7) = 0.15; tip(service>=7 & service<=10) = ...
 (0.10/3)*(service(service>=7 & service<=10)-7)+0.15; plot(service,tip) xlabel('Service') ylabel('Tip') ylim([0.05 0.25])

-Suppose you extend this to two dimensions, where you take food into account again.
+Suppose that you extend this apprach to two dimensions, where you account for food quality again.

 servRatio = 0.8; tip = zeros(size(S)); tip(S<3) = ((0.10/3)*S(S<3)+0.05)*servRatio + ...
 (1-servRatio)*(0.20/10*F(S<3)+0.05); tip(S>=3 & S<7) = (0.15)*servRatio + ...
 (1-servRatio)*(0.20/10*F(S>=3 & S<7)+0.05); tip(S>=7 & S<=10) = ((0.10/3)*(S(S>=7 & S<=10)-7)+0.15)*servRatio + ...
 (1-servRatio)*(0.20/10*F(S>=7 & S<=10)+0.05); surf(S,F,tip) xlabel('Service') ylabel('Food') zlabel('Tip')

 The plot looks good, but the function is surprisingly complicated.
-It was a little difficult to code this correctly, and it is definitely not easy to modify this code in the future.
-Moreover, it is even less apparent how the algorithm works to someone who did not see the original design process.
+It is even not apparent how the algorithm works to someone who did not see the original design process.

-You need to capture the essentials of this problem, leaving aside all the factors that could be arbitrary.
-If you make a list of what really matters in this problem, you might end up with the following rule descriptions.
+In general, you want to capture the essentials of this problem, leaving aside all the factors that could be arbitrary.
+If you make a list of what really matters in this problem, you could end up with the following rule descriptions.

 Tipping Problem Rules - Service Factor